Garden Pests & Disease Control

 Bird Pest Control

 This is certainly an area that has experienced some success as a pest deterrent.
 If silence isn’t an issue, you can purchase any number of sonic pest control devices that keep the birds at bay.
-Silent devices exist with success on most species.
-And, if there are simply certain areas that cannot be pestered by perching birds, get some anti-perching pigeon spikes.
+Silent devices exist with success in most species.
+And, if there are simply certain areas that cannot be pestered by perching birds, you can obtain some anti-perching pigeon spikes.
 They make your property look like a fortress, but one not covered in bird doo.

 Unfortunately, nature is a persistent force.
 This means that regardless of all your humane and organic methods, sometimes a manufactured, vile chemical is the only way to get the job done.
 They may be dangerous to your plants, family, and pets, but those vegetables deserve it.
 Just be sure to get familiar with pest control safety, first.